aws/credentials-fetcher/README.md

 # Credentials Fetcher

-Credentials-fetcher is a Linux daemon that retrieves gMSA credentials from Active Directory over LDAP. <br>
-It creates and refreshes kerberos tickets from gMSA credentials. <br>
+`credentials-fetcher` is a Linux daemon that retrieves gMSA credentials from Active Directory over LDAP.
+It creates and refreshes kerberos tickets from gMSA credentials.
 Kerberos tickets can be used by containers to run apps/services that authenticate using Active Directory.

 This daemon works in a similar way as ccg.exe and the gMSA plugin in Windows as described in - https://docs.microsoft.com/en-us/virtualization/windowscontainers/manage-containers/manage-serviceaccounts#gmsa-architecture-and-improvements